SparseDataTree/in-the-wind/README.md

 ## Purpose
 Securing Data With Zero Trust

+Concerns around data security start with the question of authority; does a person or entity have authority to access data?
+And so, the password was invented, along with cipher keys and tokens.

+But no matter how good our passwords and encryption may be, they are no more trustworthy than the person(s) owning them.
+We have what might be called a **single-point of security failure**.

+If we have data that we do not want exposed to such risk; perhaps customer data, or trade secrets, what can be done?
+This is not a new question.
+One answer is to create shared authorization (see literature reference), in which no single person has authority to access the super-secret data.

+At it's simplest, we might imagine that two passwords, owned by different people, are required to access our super-sensitive data.
+With our two passwords, we've solved the *single-point of security failure* problem.
+Things look good for a moment or so until we ask... what if something happens to one of the people?
+Do we lose access to our data?

+Considering this scenario, we find that there are two additional problems (besides single-point of security failure) that we need to solve.
+1. First, we need to solve what we might call a **single-point of access failure** problem.
+That is, we can not have a single person or entity with the potential to deny us access to our data.
+1. Second, we need to account for the fact that roles change.
+People leave positions.
+Authority for specific individuals may need to be reassigned, perhaps without their cooperation.

-We leverage an established concept - secret sharing - to show, in principle, the feasibility of offering secret sharing as a service.
+We leverage **secret sharing**  to show, in a proof of concept, the feasibility of offering secret sharing as a service.
 ## Overview
 We present a method to secure data such that:
-1. No single entity has access to secured data (data privacy).
+1. No single entity has access to secured data (single-point of security failure).
-1. No single entity can block or filter access to secured data (data tyranny).
+1. No single entity can block or filter access to secured data (single-point of access failure).
-1. Trust can be dynamically granted or revoked.
+1. Trust can be dynamically granted or revoked (authority reassignment).

 At the root of the security mechanism, an algorithm produces interchangeable, distributed encoding factors, each owned by a different entity.
 (In this POC, we use a pseudo-one-time-pad to generate interchangeable entities.)
 ## Usage